AIgen-Solutions-s-r-l/fastapi-auth-service/memory-bank/activeContext.md

 - ✅ Implemented comprehensive tests for email-based authentication
 - ✅ Fixed all existing tests to work with the updated authentication system

+### ✅ Stripe Integration (Completed)
+We've successfully implemented the Stripe integration for the credit system:

+- ✅ Added Stripe configuration to the settings
+- ✅ Created a new Stripe service to interact with the Stripe API
+- ✅ Implemented schemas for Stripe transaction requests and responses
+- ✅ Added a new endpoint (/credits/stripe/add) to process Stripe transactions
+- ✅ Implemented logic to analyze transactions and determine if they are subscriptions or one-time purchases
+- ✅ Added support for finding transactions by either transaction ID or customer email
+- ✅ Created comprehensive documentation and examples for the Stripe integration
+- ✅ Integrated with existing subscription and credit systems

 ## Next Steps
 1. ✅ Implement the email sending improvements outlined in email_implementation.md
 2. ✅ Implement the subscription tier updates outlined in subscription_tier_update_plan.md